Zytronium/atlas-web_back_end/ES6_promise/README.md

 ---

 This project is all about JavaScript promises.
 A promise is something that will resolve or reject a request.
 They can be useful for asynchronous events.
-A promise
+A promise- I forgot what I was going to put here.
+I guess I got distracted mid-sentence.

+Promises can return different values based on whether they resolved or rejected.
+They can also call and/or return other promises.

 ---